 Diego Luna: Moon Man has become so trusted, so productive for RSL in 2024 that tabbing one goal, seven key passes and 10 recoveries (among other contributions) across his team’s two matches this week merely lands him in this segment of the YPPOTW rundown.
 Yes, expectations have risen, and yes, that’s very much a good thing for all involved.

-Julian Hall: The New York Red Bulls’ 16-year-old homegrown got on the scoresheet again, and again in very dramatic circumstances, coming off the bench to notch and assist and help secure a point in an overall disappointing home duel with Atlanta United.
+Julian Hall: The New York Red Bulls’ 16-year-old homegrown got on the scoresheet again, and again in very dramatic circumstances, coming off the bench to notch an assist and help secure a point in an overall disappointing home duel with Atlanta United.

 Esmir Bajraktarevic: It was a mostly miserable week for New England, who blew a 2-0 lead vs. Montréal and absolutely melted down in every possible way at Charlotte over the weekend.
 But at least Esmir scored his third goal of the year after some smart movement to combine with Carles Gil.